AriFordsham/GHCWiki/performance/tests.md

 ### Finished Work

-- Nolonger specify expected performance results in `*.T` files.
+- No longer specify expected performance results in `*.T` files.
 - Performance tests run against the previous commit's results.
 - Log performance results in a git note for all test runs.
 - A simple CLI tool is provided to analyse previous results.